githubEdit

 No. Request Network does not currently support cross-chain payments.
 All of the supported payment types involve the payer sending funds and the payee receiving funds on the same chain.

 No. It is not currently possible to create a request via a smart contract call.
-However, RequestNetwork/public-issues#15 is in our roadmap to make this possible.
+However, RequestNetwork/public-issues#15arrow-up-right is in our roadmap to make this possible.

 The recommended way to create a request is using the Request Network API.